Catherine Rowett: Political career

 Rowett stood as a Green Party candidate for the constituency of South Norfolk in the 2015 and 2017 general elections.

 She was selected as the lead Green Party candidate for the East of England in the 2019 European Parliament election and was elected with her Green Party list receiving 12.7% of the votes cast.
 The party topped the poll in Norwich with 26% of the votes cast in the city.
 Her seat was dissolved on 31 January 2020, following the United Kingdom's exit from the European Union.

+On 13 July 2023, Rowett was elected as a Green Party councillor on Norfolk County Council when she won the West Depwade by-election.